Our Volunteer Board

 Wanette Lee (AA, AS)

-Teddy is a state and nationally certified PRSS, who provides direct peer-to-peer mentorship for folks in recovery.
-He provides transportation for clients and manages KHP’s Sober House where he holds recovery support meetings.
+Teddy is a state and nationally certified CSAC and PRSS, who provides direct peer-to-peer mentorship for folks in recovery.
+As a Certified Substance Abuse Counselor, he conducts treatment groups, individual counseling and assessments.
+He enjoys hunting, fishing, sports with his family and music.
+He is active with his faith community.
 Teddy is in long-term recovery.

-Dana
+Dana Dudoit, TA

 Our Founder